Deerbrook Mall (Texas)

 Deerbrook Mall is a mall located in the northern Houston suburb of Humble.
 It is at the major intersection of I-69/US 59 and FM 1960, near George Bush Intercontinental Airport.
 Deerbrook Mall is classified as a super-regional mall and is the only mall (for now) in suburban Northeast Houston.
 The mall is in the middle of Humble's entertainment complex which includes restaurants, other shopping outlets, movie theaters, as well as communities, which creates heavy traffic and congestion during traffic rush hour and weekend rushes.
 Deerbrook is owned by Brookfield Properties of Chicago, Illinois.
-The anchor stores are Dick's Sporting Goods, AMC Theatres, JCPenney, Barnes & Noble, Dillard's, Forever 21, and Macy's.
-There are 2 vacant anchor store that were once Palais Royal and Sears.
+The anchor stores are Dick's Sporting Goods, AMC Theatres, JCPenney, Barnes & Noble, Dillard's, Forever 21, Round1, and Macy's.
+There is 1 vacant anchor store that was once Sears that is planned to be converted into a Score Entertainment facility.

 History

 Deerbrook Mall opened in 1984 with 1200000 sqft and over 120 stores, anchored by Foley's, Sears, Mervyn's and the first Macy's store in Greater Houston.
 The mall quickly became successful, attracting affluent shoppers from areas situated on Lake Houston including Kingwood and Atascocita, along with shoppers from the Spring, Sheldon, Crosby and Porter areas, and its trade area even extended to the Aldine, Greenspoint and North Forest areas of Houston.
 During the 1990s, the mall underwent a number of changes, including Macy's sale of all but one Houston store to Dillard's, the addition of JCPenney to one of its empty anchor pads, and a 24-screen AMC Theatres complex connected to the mall's "Silver Screen" food court in the central portion of the mall.